we-make-software/tech/README.md

 The naming is important.
 I didn’t name Void with lowercase because it is used by C. void means “nothing” or “no value.”
 A function with return type void doesn’t return anything.
 A function with void in parameters means it takes no arguments. void pointer is a pointer to any type, a generic pointer.
 In this code, Void is just a shortcut for static void.

+In Linux, we need to tell where Init and Exit are.
+We use module_init and module_exit.
+These connect the code with the Linux compiler to run at start and end.

+I have two functions called inside, I will explain later.
+In RunInit, there is a parameter void.
+In C, functions need a parameter type.
+If no value is sent, we still write void.
+The function returns 0.
+This means success to Linux.
+You can return other numbers for errors, but here I return 0.